Free gardening gloves when you spend $75.00 or more!

 For those with pets, work into your garden or landscape an area for them to run and play.
 Gravel can be irritating to their paws and hot in summer, so use shredded bark mulch for this area which also works great for their potty areas as well.
 Place dog houses in protected areas such as nearer the house/garage or tucked into corners (great where there is a fence for additional protection).
 Sun and wind protection are other points to keep in mind.

 Be flexible.
-Some dogs just like to dig and no matter what, you can't keep some plants.
+Some dogs just like to dig and no matter what you can't keep some plants.
 I've experienced this with my dogs.
-I replaced a couple of small trees damaged by a freeze a few years ago with dynamite crape myrtles.
-The next day, I came home to the plants dug up and dried out.
+I replaced a couple of small trees damaged by a freeze a few years ago with crape myrtles.
+The next day, I came home to the plants dug up and damaged.
 I had to replace with 2 more new plants.
 The following day, I came home to them dug up and dried out, again.
 The dogs were scolded, of course, but we didn't want to waste, yet, 2 more plants.
 So, I planted the newest crape myrtles in large containers with a few annuals.
 It isn't what I really wanted for the landscape, but, this is a spot on the outside of my garden gate, so the container thing works fine.
 Planting in containers and raised beds can be a good solution for keeping plants off the ground so that they aren't dug up, time and time again.

 Neighborhood cats can be a big problem.
 Two successful ways of keeping them out of landscapes and gardens is to lay pine cones around the area or lay sections of chicken wire, secure to ground and cover ever so lightly with mulch.
 The pine cones, chicken wire or anything prickly will help to keep them at bay.